-The New Balance X-Racer has a low profile, which lets the ankles have an unrestricted range of motion.
+The New Balance X-Racer from New Balance has a low profile, which lets the ankles have an unrestricted range of motion.
 That enables the wearer to be more capable of adapting to sudden and rapid foot transitions.

 As functional as it is stylish, the X-Racer looks razor-sharp in almost any kind of outfit as it pops out.
 Casual and sporty styles fit into the sneaker without effort.
 Ladies and gentlemen can put them on with a pair of regular-fit or slim-fit jeans or baggy cropped pants.
 Still, it looks best with the hems rolled up, as it accentuates the X-Racer’s robust silhouette.
 Sweatpants and joggers that taper down right at the ankles are excellent pairings to this model.
 For a top, a simple tee or a jacket would do.

 While not having a chunky midsole, its daring vibe reminds one of the Adidas Ozweegos and Puma Spectra.
 Perhaps the comparison is brought by the X-Racer’s odd shape and its vintage color blocking and paneling.
 That said, the X-Racer comes in over a dozen retro-inspired colorways.
 It’s diverse enough so men and women could get what they wanted.

 Colorways available are phantom with Orion blue and coral flow, white with violet fluorite and light reef, summer fog with vivid cobalt, white with amazonite, yellow with black, steel with vivid cobalt, black with velocity red, stonewear with prism purple, rain cloud with black, pigment with eclipse, Munsell white with silver metallic, Munsell white with gold metallic, bleached guava with winter sky, light aluminum with supercell, and supercell with black and violet fluorite.